RTL Services and Programs

 The Moffitt Makerspace is a general access Makerspace on the first floor of Moffitt Library.
 The goal of this exciting initiative is to create an opportunity for all members of the UC Berkeley community to explore maker-related activities and to serve as a referral point to direct participants to locations for further exploration.
 Note: The Moffitt Makerspace will re-open on 8/25 when Fall instruction begins on-campus.
 For the most up-to-date Makerspace information, visit

-Online Discussions allow students to participate in an asynchronous conversation with a group or the entire class, and there are several options available for UC Berkeley courses.
-These include bCourses built-in discussion tool, and integrated platform, Ed Discussion.
+Online Discussions allow students to participate in an asynchronous conversation with a group or the entire class.
+These include bCourses built-in discussion tool and integrated platform Ed Discussion.

 Research IT provides research computing technologies, consulting, and community for the Berkeley campus.
 Our fundamental goal is to help campus faculty and students with their research by providing the best IT tools as inexpensively as possible.

-Student Response Systems, also known as “Clickers,” “audience response systems,” and "classroom response systems" enable instructors to pose questions to students and immediately collect and view the responses of the entire class.
+Student Response Systems, also known as “clickers,” “audience response systems,” or "personal response systems" enable instructors to pose questions to students and immediately collect and view the responses of the entire class.

 SuiteC provides bCourses users with additional tools to support student engagement and collaboration.